AhoyISki/duat/README.md

 ![](./assets/duat-demo.gif)

+Duat is a text editor with sane defaults, while still having an incredible amount of modularity, to the point where you can replace pretty much anything.

-Duat is a text editor meant to have as much modularity as possible, while keeping a sensible default configuration.
-It is written *and configured* in Rust, through the use of a configuration Rust crate, placed in `~/.config/duat/` (or wherever `$XDG_CONFIG_HOME` is set to).
+It is written *and configured* in Rust, through the use of a config crate.
+The configuration can then be reloaded without closing Duat, by being recompiled as requested.

-When installing Duat, this crate will be automatically placed in that spot, and it will have a default example configuration.

-When you first run Duat, and whenever you update the configuration, it will be compiled and reloaded automatically, so you can see the changes in *almost* real time.
-Initially, building Duat and its configuration crate might take a while.
-But while reloading Duat, in my (somewhat old) computer, it takes ~0.7 (for small changes) to ~2.3 seconds (for bigger changes) to reload the config.
+I know that Rust isn’t *really* a scripting language, but I’ve worked really hard to make this API intuitive to use, whilst still maintaining all the safety and expressiveness that Rust is known for.

+Rust is also known for long compile times, but for Duat, I’ve managed to reduce the vast majority of reloads to under ~1.3 seconds, with a large chunk taking less than 800 ms.

+For now, the default configuration (and the only usable one really) is the `duat-kak`  based one, which is based on the Kakoune text editor.
+In the near future, I will continue work on a “regular” mode, as well as a multi-cursor Vim inspired one.

 Note that this is an alpha project, so there may be some quirks and bugs.
 So if you have a problem, or something seems confusing,